opennode/waldur-core/docs/api/cloud.rst

 The following relationships are true for cloud operations:

-- Clouds are connected to customers, whereas the cloud may belong to one customer only, and the customer may have multiple clouds.
+- Clouds belong to customers.
+A customer can have any number of clouds.
-- Clouds are connected with projects, whereas the cloud may belong to multiple projects, and the project may contain multiple clouds.
+- Clouds are connected with projects, whereas the cloud may be linked to multiple projects, and the project may be linked multiple clouds.
 - Staff members can list all available clouds for any project and/or customer and create new clouds.
 - Customer owners can list all clouds that belong to any of the customers they own.
 Customer owners can also create clouds for the customers they own.
-- Project administrators can list all the clouds that are connected with any of the projects they are administrators in.
+- Project administrators can list all the clouds that are connected to any of the projects they are administrators in.
-- Project managers can list all the clouds that are connected with any of the projects they are managers in.
+- Project managers can list all the clouds that are connected to any of the projects they are managers in.

 Customer list
 -------------

 To get a list of cloud, run GET against **/api/clouds/** as authenticated user.

-Filtering of cloud list is supported through HTTP query parameters, the following fields are supported:
+Filtering cloud list is supported through HTTP query parameters, the following fields are supported:

 - ?name=<cloud name>
 - ?customer=<customer uuid>